-Email sent to all staff from Rachael Brealey, Chief Operating Officer, on 14 June 2023.
+Email sent to all staff from Rachel Brealey, Chief Operating Officer, on 29 March.

 One day’s pay will be deducted for each day of participation in strike action.
 The calculation of one day’s pay will be 1/365th of annual salary for full time employees, and the actual hours contracted for that day for employees who work part time hours or shift patterns.

-Deductions will be processed no earlier than the July pay cycle.
+Deductions will be processed in the April pay cycle.

 More information about why the industrial action is taking place and what is taking place nationally and locally to resolve it can be found on For Staff.
 If you have further queries, please speak with your manager or head of school or service in the first instance.